VirgilSecurity/virgil-pure-wordpress/README.md

 ## Installation

-The plugin is currently unavailable at the WP Store but you can get it by downloading from this official repository.

-### Install Virgil Pure WordPress Plugin from the GitHub

-The package is available for PHP version 7.2.
+Currently the plugin is available only for **PHP7.2**!

+In order to install the Pure Plugin you need to go through the following steps:
+- add the "vsce_phe_php" extension into your server
+- and then install the Plugin from the [WordPress Plugin Directory](#from-the-wordpress-plugin-directory) or from [this repository](#from-this-repository)

-#### Step #1.
-Add the vsce_phe_php extension into your server before using the plugin
+### Step #1.
+Add the "vsce_phe_php" extension into your server before using the Plugin

 - [Download](https://github.com/VirgilSecurity/virgil-pure-wordpress/releases), unzip and execute on your server [virgil-test.php](/_help/virgil-test.php) file.